oddlama/minecraft-server/README.md

 sudo curl -sL https://oddlama.github.io/minecraft-server/bootstrap | bash
 # Connect to the console (Press Ctrl+b then d to detach again)
 minecraft-attach server
-# Don't forget to foward or expose TCP ports 25565 (server), 25566 (multiplexed server) and 8100 (online map)
+# Don't forget to foward or expose TCP ports 25565 (server), 25566 (multiplexer 1)
-# The online map will be available under https://your-server.example.com:8100
+# and 8100 (online map).
+The online map will be available under http://<your-ip>:8100
 ```

 You may want to [review](https://github.com/oddlama/minecraft-server/blob/pages/bootstrap) the script before executing it.